ucsd-cse12-f23/ucsd-cse12-f23.github.io/syllabus.md

 - **After you receive your grade** you can continue to improve your assignment based on the feedback from grading.
-You can resubmit your work to the Late/Resubmit submission which will be open for up to three weeks (less for those assignemtns near the end of the quarter).
+You can resubmit your work to the Late/Resubmit submission which will be open for two weeks (less for those assignemtns near the end of the quarter).
 Once the Late/Resubmit submission closes, your submission will again be graded.

 There is no penalty for resubmissions, you can still earn full credit.
 We will take the highest score between your original submission and your late/resubmission.

-The **Late/Resubmit** process applies if your submission is late.
+The **Late/Resubmit** process also applies if your submission is late.
 You should strive to complete each PA before it's posted deadline as the PAs are practice for the exams.
 You will also receive earlier feedback and an extra grading attempt if you submit before the original deadline.

-For those assignments near the end of the quarter, the deadline for all late/resubmissions will be Friday of Week 10 at 10pm.
+For those assignments near the end of the quarter, the deadline for all late/resubmissions will be Friday of Week 10 at 8am.
 We will not accept any submissions after that time, for any reason.

 Each student gets a free “slip day” for each programming assignment (PA) that allow an automatic 24-hour extension to submit the PA.
 You do not have to ask to use your slip day.
 Just submit your